renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## encryptedWarning

-By default, Renovate does _not_ warn you if it finds an encrypted secret in your config.
+Use this if you want to stop supporting `encrypted` configuration capabilities but want to warn users first to migrate.
-But if you set an `encryptedWarning` text, then Renovate will:
+If set to a string value, Renovate will:

-- print the `encryptedWarning` text in the logs
+- log warnings with the `encryptedWarning` text
-- show the `encryptedWarning` text on your Dependency Dashboard
+- show the `encryptedWarning` text on the Dependency Dashboard of any repo using `encrypted` config
-- raise a warning in every pull request description
+- include the text as a warning in every pull request

 ## endpoint